-Captain German A. Hurtado was born in the City of Torrance, California, and lived in South Los Angeles as a child.
-In 1993, he enlisted in the United States Marine Corps, where he served as a Combat Engineer.
+In 1993, he enlisted in the United States Marine Corps, and served as a Combat Engineer.
 His assignments included Special Operations Training Group, and 1st Marine Division, Combat Engineer Battalion.
 He was honorably discharged as a sergeant.

-In February 2020, Captain Hurtado promoted to the rank of Captain and was assigned to Foothill Area as the Patrol Commanding Officer.
+In February 2020, Hurtado was promoted to the rank of Captain and was assigned to Foothill Area as the Patrol Commanding Officer.

-Captain Hurtado has received the Medal of Valor, Two Police Stars, and the National Top Cop Award.
-His Education includes a Bachelor of Science in Criminal Justice Management, and a Master’s Degree in Executive Leadership, from the University of Southern California.
+Commander Hurtado received the Medal of Valor, Two Police Stars, and the National Top Cop Award.
+His Education includes a Bachelor of Science in Criminal Justice Management, and a Master’s degree in Executive Leadership, from the University of Southern California.